bobpeulen/apache_kafka/mosquitto_kpn/README.md

 - Follow these steps to update a file for use of yum. https://dev.to/franzwong/fix-cannot-find-a-valid-baseurl-for-repo-in-centos-1h07
 - Based on the public IP of the compute, create a public DNS.
 This is needed to create CA certificates.

 - SSH into compute.
-Run:
+Install and enable mosquitto:

   ```
   sudo yum -y install epel-release